refaktor/rye/NOTES_2.md

 want it to be exact.
 Exact dicts with exact api, would be one step towards it.
 On the implementation side ... would dictinaries be just objects (tuples) or are there any differences?

+## loops with injected values vs ordinary

+in rebol we have for-each

+      as: [ 1 2 3 ]
+      for-each a as [ print a ]

+Rye won't have nonevaluating word exception determined by the caller func so this would be

+      for-each 'a as { print a }

+But rye also has injected blocks, which play well with opwords, but do we want to force everyone to use them, or always use them:

+      for as { .print }

+sometimes we dont use pipe flows, we need a repeated access to value in such time we do

+      for as { :a print a }

+ same for map, filter, reduce and other similar

+      map as { .add 100 }

+but this is probably less elegant or at least less __usual__ for programmers from other languages so me could have equivalent *-each functions work

+      for-each a as { print a }
+      map-each a as { add a 100 }